-Community Health Centres: We support Community Care and community health centers that provide necessary services while reducing acute care costs and using a multi-disciplinary team of salaried health care providers working to their full scope of practice.
+Community Health Centres: We support Community Care and community health centers that provide necessary services while reducing acute care costs and using a multi-disciplinary team of salaried health care providers working to their full scope of practice.2002

-HIV: We support fully funding HIV/AIDS social service and health care agencies that provide services to those living with HIV/AID and increasing the amount of foreign aid to developing nations for the treatment of HIV/AIDS.
-We also support legislation requiring that the insurance industry restore the ability of people living with HIV to qualify for all kinds of insurance coverage based on their individual health status rather than declaring them ineligible based upon HIV sero-conversion.
+HIV: We support fully funding HIV/AIDS social service and health care agencies that provide services to those living with HIV/AID and increasing the amount of foreign aid to developing nations for the treatment of HIV/AIDS.2003 We also support legislation requiring that the insurance

-Home Care: We support the creation of a provincial home care program which sets high quality standards of care and adequate funding for the delivery of home care services.
+Home Care: We support the creation of a provincial home care program which sets high quality standards of care and adequate funding for the delivery of home care services.1999

-Long-Term Care: We support changing the Long-Term Care Act and other relevant legislations to ensure that there is a set of standards of care which must be adhered to through legislation with resources for enforcement.
+Long-Term Care: We support changing the Long-Term Care Act and other relevant legislations to ensure that there is a set of standards of care which must be adhered to through legislation with resources for enforcement.^{2002, 2010}

-Pharmacare: We support a national, publicly funded and controlled Pharmacare Program which would provide equal access to prescription drugs for all Canadians, regardless of their economic status and provide economies of scale achieved through bulk purchasing and reference-based pricing.
+Pharmacare: We support a national, publicly funded and controlled Pharmacare Program which would provide equal access to prescription drugs for all Canadians, regardless of their economic status and provide economies of scale achieved through bulk purchasing and reference-based pricing.^{2002, 2012}

 Privatization: We oppose the use of Canada Health Transfer funds to fund privatized medical services, including but not limited to surgery, primary health care, diagnostic testing, rehabilitation services, and any other service that is a public health service.
-We oppose the market-based two-tiered health care and the reduction and privatization of health services in British Columbia and privately operated for-profit hospitals.
-We support enforcing the spirit and intent of the Canada Health Act by preventing double billing and withdrawing all funding from provinces that allow for profit delivery of health care.
-We support removing all hospital privileges to doctor's who opt out of the Medicare system.
-We support returning privatized health care services to public control and reviewing new medical technologies to access health care outcomes and their appropriateness given escalating costs.
+2023 We oppose the market-based two-tiered health care and the reduction and privatization of health services in British Columbia and privately operated for-profit hospitals.1995 We support enforcing the spirit and intent of the Canada Health Act by preventing double billing and withdrawing all funding from provinces that allow for profit delivery of health care.2002 We support removing all hospital privileges to doctor's who opt out of the Medicare system.1993 We support returning privatized health care services to public control and reviewing new medical technologies to access health care outcomes and their appropriateness given escalating costs.2002

-User Fees: We oppose user fees, the delisting of services or additional payments to Doctors over and above what is provided by the Provincial Medical Services Plan and the delisting of services.
-We oppose direct billing by the BC Medical Association.
+User Fees: We oppose user fees, the delisting of services or additional payments to Doctors over and above what is provided by the Provincial Medical Services Plan and the delisting of services.^{1985, 2002} We oppose direct billing by the BC Medical Association.1981

 Workload: We support sufficient funding to the community health sector to address issues of workload and emotional distress experienced by our members.
+2018